archiseino/plaid-/README.md

 [![CircleCI](https://circleci.com/gh/android/plaid/tree/master.svg?style=shield)](https://circleci.com/gh/android/plaid/tree/master)

+## The project is stuck, All api seems dead so not any content is loaded
+Notes: Just wait until Plaid 2.0 is arrived so you are not wasting any time config this legacy code.
+Don't be like me

+Config Build
+- Android Studio Ladybug (2024)
+- Android Gradle Version (8.1)
+- Gradle Version (8.1)
+- JVM Target and Compile Java 17

+For those of you who wants to build this from the owner's repo Just upgrade the `spotless` version to the latest (it will change the name of the plugin and the dependencies), remove the plugin `kotlin-android-extension` (deprecated) parts from build gradle for each `module` and adding `kotlin-parcelize` in some module (you will know will one will require some Parcelize).
+And lastly try to update the AGP and Gradle using AGP Upgrade Assistance to the 8.1, because this is the sweet spot as I'm certain.

+At the end, just don't fork and try to build the plaid project, just wait until the 2.0 is done.
+So you don't have to suffer just like me

 ### Background

 Plaid was written with one big goal: showcase material design in Android in a real application.
 While Plaid successfully achieved its goal, from an architecture point of view, it lacks all features that would make it a modular, scalable, testable and maintainable app: with UI logic in Android classes, no tests and only one module.